CatsClan/solidity-erc20-token-bootstrap/README.md

-# solidity-erc20-token-bootstrap
-You are able to publish it using official Ethereum client.
+# The Cats Clan token is designed to defeat all dogs